Shalimov/lzdash/README.md

   fpSuperSum(data), // returns 220, iterations 10 by filter, 5 by map, 5 by reduce
   _result, // returns 220, iterations 10 by filter, 5 by map, 5 by reduce,
   // ---------------------
-  lzSuperSum(data), // returns 220, only 10 iterations because of lazy nature
+  lzSuperSum(data), // returns 220, only 10 iterations because of lazy nature + sharing
 )

 ```